The following blog article was updated in January 2022.

-If, after inspection, it is found that the labor was not substandard, it is possible that a defective part may have been responsible for your collision.
+If, after inspection, it is found that the labor was not substandard, a defective part may have been responsible for your collision.
 If an expert forensic mechanic determines that a part used in the repair was defective, your case may switch from a negligence claim to a product liability claim that is aimed at the manufacturer of the faulty part.

 Call Us Today!

 If your automobile accident was caused by a sloppy repair or maintenance job, you may be entitled to compensation for any damages you have suffered as a result.
 Our Washington State injury legal team works with professionals who have intricate knowledge of car engineering, repair, and maintenance.
 These professionals can help us determine if the mechanic or shop that worked on your car were actually the cause of your crash.
 If so, our experienced injury legal team can go to work for you.